 - It concentrates on the violations of the criteria and thus ignores the data below the threshold.
 The ignored data contain information about trends and not including such information in the index means that the index will have low trend detection power.
 It is possible that the values are in compliance with the objectives but they are progressing toward non-compliance and such an index should reflect this trend tendency. - 2.
-It is not easy to assess the statistical uncertainty in the index since the three factors F_1 , F_2 and F_3 are not independent and indeed they are positively dependent.

-- 3. The distribution of non-compliant values among the variables will have a major impact on the value of F_1 .
+It is not easy to assess the statistical uncertainty in the index since the three factors F_1 , F_2 and F_3 are not independent and indeed they are positively dependent. - 3.
+The distribution of non-compliant values among the variables will have a major impact on the value of F1.
 This can be seen when the number of non-compliant values are equal to the number of variables p.
-In this case the possible values of F_1 will range between 100/p and 100 with the minimum value of F_1 occurring when all the p values occur in a single variable while its maximum occurs when a single non-compliance occurs in each of p variables. - 4.
+In this case the possible values of F1 will range between 100/p and 100 with the minimum value of F1 occurring when all the p values occur in a single variable while its maximum occurs when a single non-compliance occurs in each of p variables. - 4.
 The index does not allow for weights to reflect the importance of the variables.
-Clearly different pollutants should not be symmetrically treated. - 5.
-The division by the observed value when computing nse or variables which fail compliance for values below a lower limit is inappropriate.
+For example, would we give a persistent toxic contaminant and turbidity the same weight? - 5.
+The division by the observed value in the second excursion equation above, ie. the observation fails because it is below the limit, is inappropriate.
 The proportional exceedance should always be relative to the objective.
-To make it relative to the observed value means that the comparison changes with each different observed value and this makes F3 unstable. - 6.
+To calculate it relative to the observed value means that the comparison changes with each different observed value and this makes F3 unstable. - 6.
 The Index as a statistic does not have a measure of uncertainty.